exasol/script-languages-release/flavors/README.md

 - the `standard` flavors: These flavors include three langauage implementations: Java, Python, and R and a collection of typical libraries
 - the `template` flavors: These flavors include a certain language with only absolute necessary packages.
 This allows very simple customization because you control almost all dependencies.

-### Standard flavors
+### Standard Flavors

 From the standard-EXASOL flavors, we built the built-in container which we deliver with each Exasol Version.
 It provides the languages Java, Python 3 and R.
+Each of them installs a set of typical packages for the particular language.

+#### standard-EXASOL-all

-We provide one flavor, which can be used in all currently active Exasol versions.
+We provide one flavor, which includes all supported languages and can be used in all currently active Exasol versions.
+It was used as built-in container before Exasol version 2025.1.

 - standard-EXASOL-all
   - Base Image: ubuntu:22.04